risclite/verilog-divider/README.md

 "q" is the subtraction result, which is the "XLEN-i-1" bit of quotient.

-"d" is the next dividend.
+"d" is the remainder of this operation or the dividend of the next operation.

 Every iteration we get one bit of quotient.
 Every iteration is the operation of "i"-length subtraction.
 So the whole calcuation is the subtractions of "1+2+3+...32" length.